alphagov/forms-deploy/infra/modules/secrets-spike-task/README.md

 ## Notes

 - The container prints only the first 8 characters of the secret via `${DUMMY_SECRET:0:8}` every ~20 seconds.
-- EventBridge rules and cross-account invocation reside in the central secrets account (out of scope here).
-Provide `deployer_role_arn` to that automation to call `ecs:UpdateService` with `forceNewDeployment=true` against the appropriate service.
+- The central secrets account should deploy the bus policy provided in `infra/deployments/deploy/secrets` to allow org accounts to manage namespaced rules and Lambda targets in their own accounts.

 ## Testing steps